hugomolinfresneda/homelab-stacks/stacks/monitoring/README.md

 `dockerlogs` pipeline; the only expectation is that Nextcloud is configured to log to PHP's `error_log`.
 The Nextcloud README shows the `occ config:system:set` commands used to enforce this inside the container.

+---

+## 22) Backups monitoring (Restic + Nextcloud overview)

+The monitoring stack also ships a small bundle for backup observability, focused on the Restic repository and the application-level Nextcloud backup:

+- One Prometheus rule file:

+  - `stacks/monitoring/prometheus/rules/backups.rules.yml`

+- One Grafana dashboard:

+  - `stacks/monitoring/grafana/dashboards/exported/mon/40_backups/backups-overview.json`
+    (appears in Grafana under **40_Backups / Backups – Overview**).

+The only assumption is that the backup scripts in the Restic and Nextcloud stacks are already exporting textfile metrics via node_exporter, as documented in their respective READMEs.
+The dashboard is a pure consumer of those metrics; it does not introduce any new runtime requirements.

+### 1) Prometheus rules

+`backups.rules.yml` adds basic "is it running and fresh?" alerts on top of the textfile
+metrics:

+- Restic backup considered *stale* when the last successful run timestamp is too old.
+- Nextcloud backup considered *stale* under the same condition.
+- Optional rules for suspiciously small Restic runs or other sanity checks.

+All rules follow the existing labelling conventions:

+- `stack="backups"`
+- `service="restic"` or `service="nextcloud-backup"`
+- `severity="warning"` / `severity="critical"`

+so they can be routed alongside the rest of the monitoring stack.

+### 2) Grafana – Backups – Overview

+The **Backups – Overview** dashboard is meant to answer, on a single screen:

+1. Are the Restic and Nextcloud backups running successfully and within their expected freshness window?
+2. How long do the latest backup runs take at each layer?
+3. How much data is being added to the Restic repository, and how does that relate to the logical size of the Nextcloud backup?

+Layout summary (the dashboard lives in **40_Backups / Backups – Overview**):

+**Top row – freshness & status**

+- **Restic – age** and **Nextcloud – age** — stat panels showing hours since the last successful backup run for each layer, with thresholds aligned with the Prometheus "backup stale" rules.
+- **Restic – status** and **Nextcloud – status** — last exit code of each backup job (0 = OK, non-zero = failed).
+- **Backup metrics – sanity** — simple sanity check that both Restic and Nextcloud backup metrics are currently being scraped.

+**Second row – duration**

+- **Restic – backup duration** — time series of the last backup duration in seconds.
+- **Nextcloud – backup duration** — same for the application-level backup.
+- **Backups – duration overlay (Restic vs Nextcloud)** — both durations on a single panel to highlight shared bottlenecks vs app-only slowdowns.

+**Third row – data volume & growth**

+- **Restic – data added per run** — amount of new data written to the Restic repository on the last run, derived from the corresponding `*_added_bytes` metric.
+- **Nextcloud – backup size** — logical size of the latest Nextcloud backup snapshot.
+- **Restic vs Nextcloud – data relationship** — combined view that compares Restic's added data with the total Nextcloud snapshot size, useful to spot mismatches between logical growth and repository growth.

+Taken together with the Uptime Kuma service/backup status dashboard, this gives you a full picture of "are backups running, recent and roughly the right size and duration?" from both a **status** and a **metrics** perspective.